Bone Broth for Hormone Balance

 They are closely connected because if your gut is not working optimally, you are not digesting and absorbing enough nutrients to be healthy.
 Nutrients are needed for hormone production.
 Plus, food sensitivities and allergies might create an inflammatory response in your body.
 This makes cortisols spike and promotes cortisol production, throwing our hormones out of balance.

-Bone broth can soothe and heal your gut, creating an optimal environment for beneficial bugs and helping your immune system work optimally.
+• Can soothe and heal your gut, reducing inflammation and creating an optimal environment for beneficial bacteria, thereby supporting your immune system’s optimal function.

-Bone broth can even help you get rid of cellulite because it helps maintain healthy connective tissue.
-Lack of good connective tissue typically shows up as that trademark lumpy, dimpled skin, aka cellulite.
+• Can even help you get rid of cellulite because it helps maintain healthy connective tissue.
+A lack of good connective tissue typically shows up as the trademark lumpy, dimpled skin, also known as cellulite.

 ___________